peraltajuan/generalized-spin-sigma-SCF/README.md

 ```
 After a successful termination, the output files `Pop.filename.out`  and `Sigma.filename.dat` should be created with the population analysis and the summary of the results, respectively.
 Edit the file `sigma.py` as needed for the purpose of the calculation.
 More information can be found as comments in the different files.

+⚠️ The current version of the code is not optimized for speed.<br>